 We assess non-store long-lived assets, including capitalized software costs in use or under development, for impairment if events or changes in circumstances indicate that the carrying value of those assets may not be recoverable.
-The asset impairments recognized in fiscal year 2020 includes \$1.1 million related to a write-off of certain capitalized software costs that were deemed to be obsolete due to a decision to cease further development.
-During fiscal years 2019 and 2018 there was no impairment of non-store long-lived assets or capitalized software costs.
+The asset impairments recognized in fiscal years 2021 and 2020 include \$0.8 million and \$1.1 million, respectively, related to a write-off of certain capitalized software costs that were deemed to be obsolete due to a decision to cease further development.
+During fiscal year 2019 there was no impairment of non-store long-lived assets or capitalized software costs.